bjafet123/rabbitmqCG-OIH/README.md

 ![](https://github.com/bjafet123/rabbitmqCG-OIH/blob/main/rm-files/rm-img-03.png?raw=true)

+\* **Note:** The library requires that the OIH has the _"ELASTICIO_LISTEN_MESSAGES_ON"_ environment variable.
+If this variable is not available, the library defines an auto-generated queue and exchange.

 ### _2.2. producerMessage_

+- **Args:**
-- **Args:** Message: A String that contains the message to be sent to the deadletter queue.
+    - Message: A String that contains the message to be sent to the deadletter queue.
+    - QueueName: The given name of the queue that will receive the messages to be handled.
 - **Description:** This method prepares the queue (deadletter) and the relation to the exchange, creating the queues and/or exchange if do not exist.
 Once the code is set, at the time the code line is executed, the message content is sent to the queue.
 - **Sample:**